SaraIrving/WeGO/project-kickoff.md

 ### Stretch stories

-- As a host, I get a notification for new join requests, button takes you to hosted and removes banner **** .75
+- As a host, I get a notification for new join requests, button takes you to hosted and removes banner **** .75 actual time ~ 10hrs ---
-- As a user, I can get new message notifications ** .5
+- As a user, I can get new message notifications ** .5 ---
 - Finish Edit Form **** ~.75 ---
 - Search Bar MatMultiValues **** ~2 ---
 - Based on a users previous activities, there's a smart suggestion feature that shows me relavent activities I might be particularly interested in joining *
 - As a user I can sign up *** ~1 ---
 - Asterisk the password input ***** .05 ---
-- My location is dynamicly inferred on signup (geolocation) ** ~1
+- My location is dynamicly inferred on signup (geolocation) ** ~ 1
 - Make the images picker better  0 1 tags loop through them then loop through my object, and when they match - ignore outdoor ** .75 ---

-- responsive ****
+- responsive **** ~ 3 - 4
 - style landing page ** 1.5

+- could make it super pretty **** ~ chat, create form, spruce up login page ~ 5 - 8
+- animations ** ~ 1 - 2
+- clean commented code **** ~ 1 - 3
+- heroku ** ~ 2 - 4
+- prepare presentation - 1 day

+issues:
+- When we start chat, we have a memory leak? or hundreds of state-refreshed
+- users

 Users
   - PK:id